Wet Leg announce debut album and share two new songs 'Too Late Now' and 'Oh No'

 Wet Leg have announced full details of their debut album and shared two new songs ‘Too Late Now’ and ‘Oh No’, which you can listen to below.

-Their self-titled debut album will be released on April 8, 2022 via Domino.
+The Isle Of Wight duo’s self-titled debut album will be released on April 8, 2022 via Domino.

 It is available to pre-order on exclusive clear vinyl (with a 7” of two non-album tracks), standard vinyl, cassette, CD and digitally here.
 A variety of merch (T-shirt, print) is available as a pre-order bundle too.
+You can view the full tracklisting artwork below.

 “It is about sleepwalking into adulthood,” says Rhian Teasdale of the track ‘Too Late Now’.
 I never imagined that my adult life would look the way it does and I guess this song reflects on some of the pressures and pulls of life.